-Special Note: Any driver who loses brakes going downhill should use an escape ramp if it's available.
+Any driver who loses brakes going downhill should use an escape ramp if it's available.
 There is no fine or penalty for using an escape ramp!
 If you don't use it, your chances of having a serious crash may be much greater.
+Know escape ramp locations on your route.
+Signs show drivers where ramps are located.
+Escape ramps save lives, equipment and cargo.

-- What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - 2.
-Why should you be in the proper gear before starting down a hill? - 3.
+- What factors determine your selection of a "safe" speed when going down a long, steep downgrade? - Why should you be in the proper gear before starting down a hill? - 3.
 Describe the proper braking technique when going down a long, steep downgrade. - 4.
 What type of vehicles can get stuck on a railroad-highway crossing? - 5.
 How long does it take for a typical tractortrailer unit to clear a double track?